 DNR OFFICIAL BANDS PEREGRINE FALCON BROOD ON BLP STACK

-Friday, June 3, 2016, Grand Haven — MDNR Wildlife Biologist Nik Kalejs and Grand Haven Board of Light and Power employee’s John Harloff and Matt McKee made the 240 foot climb up the chimney at the J.B.
+Tuesday, June 26, 2018 Grand Haven — MDNR Wildlife Biologist Nik Kalejs and Grand Haven Board of Light and Power employee’s Matt McKee and Bob Scamehorn made the 240 foot climb up the chimney at the J.B.
 Sims Generating Facility for the banding of this year’s Peregrine Falcon brood.
-The BLP nest site has produced fourteen broods for a total of 38 chicks since the first pair of wild Peregrine Falcons began nesting on the Grand Haven power plant’s chimney in 2001.
+The BLP nest site has produced 16 broods for a total of 45 chicks since the first pair of wild Peregrine Falcons began nesting on the Grand Haven power plant’s chimney in 2001.

-Wildlife Biologist Kalejs reported four healthy chicks, called eyas, in the nest box.
+Wildlife Biologist Kalejs reported there are three healthy chicks, called eyas, in the nest box.

 Peregrine Falcons were listed as an endangered species by the U.S. Fish and Wildlife Service in 1970, after their Midwest population was eliminated in the mid-1960s due to problems with the pesticide DDT.
 In 1999, following extensive restoration efforts, the Peregrine Falcon was removed from the federally endangered species list, but it remains on the Michigan endangered species list.

-Grand Haven area birdwatchers can watch the Peregrine Falcons from Linear Park on Harbor Island in Grand Haven.
+Grand Haven area birdwatchers may view the Peregrine Falcons from Linear Park on Harbor Island in Grand Haven.
 The eyas will begin to learn to fly, or “fledge,” in three to four weeks and are expected to remain in the area until fall before migrating south for the winter.
 Adult Peregrines will mate for life, and generally use the same nesting site each year.